nightscout/trio-docs/docs/usage/interface.md

     <span style="color: #d9d9d9;">:fontawesome-regular-circle:</span> **Grey:**
         No data or not enough data to complete a loop cycle

+    !!! tip "Pro Tip"
+        If you long press the loop indicator, it will force a loop cycle

 === "Current Metrics"
     Below the bobble, you'll find 3 icons that provide you with the current IOB, COB, and adjusted basal rate.
 These values were determined by the calculations made in the most recent loop cycle.